TechieBoy/Artemis/README.md

 # Artemis
-This is a simple website to test Hacktober fest spam
+This will be a simple website to test Hacktoberfest spam